Edb83/self-isolution/README.md

 ## Context

-The COVID-19 pandemic has had a dramatic effect on everyone's lives, not least those of working parents who can no longer rely on childcare due to the restrictions put in place.
+The COVID-19 pandemic has had a dramatic effect on everyone's lives, not least those of working parents who can no longer rely on childcare or school due to the restrictions put in place.
 When a case occurs in your child's bubble and they are forced to self-isolate at home, you can expect to spend your days fitting work in around your children's homeschooling and other needs.
 Without the option of leaving the house you'll be climbing the walls in no time, feeling guilty that you've left them to watch Peppa Pig for 4 hours straight, again.
 You need to break the cycle and find some inspiration without having to create elaborate plans which will likely be greeted with a slow clap and roll of the eyes, leaving you